ben-rogerson/craft-storybook-starter/README.md

 🎉 Storybook runs outside Craft in JavaScript and doesn't require a Craft plugin<br>
 🎉 Storybook works with the same Twig files from your project [with some differences](#user-content-hosting-your-storybook)

-This starter sets up everything for you to be productive in Storybook.<br>Use Storybook to create a living styleguide from of your existing site/app.<br>
+This starter sets up everything for you to be productive in Storybook.<br>Use Storybook to create a living styleguide from your existing site/app.<br>
 Take advantage of the excellent Webpack dev server to create solid components with mock data.

 ## Storybook Features